 Most cases present within the first 8 weeks of gestation with abdominal pain or abnormal vaginal bleeding.
 Pelvic or abdominal pain and exquisite tenderness are the most common complaints.
 Some cases present with a late menstrual cycle and abnormal vaginal bleeding, which can be confused with menses.
 In the case of a ruptured ectopic with intra-abdominal hemorrhage and hypovolemia, the clinical presentation may include dizziness and/or presyncope.6

 The classically described but rare presentation of ectopic pregnancy is tenderness on abdominal examination, shock, and an adnexal mass.
-More commonly, the abdominal examination may be unremarkable or there may ...
+More commonly, the abdominal examination may be unremarkable ...